 - Enhance your mobile experience: It’s not just millennials.
 More and more customers research products on the internet before deciding whether to buy; and more than half will use their mobile device at some point in their research process.
 To ensure you’re not unwittingly turning away prospects, follow marketing best practice: make sure your website is mobile responsive and cultivate a professional social media presence.
 Most young professionals frequent LinkedIn — and so should you!

 Looking for more tips on how to adapt your service for growth in a disruptive environment?
-Check out our on-demand webinar, “Communicating with Millennial Clients”.
+Check out our on-demand webinar, “Retaining Millennial Clients”.